IronAttorney/dispatchula/README.md

 currently subscribed to the given request type.

-Call `auto result = request_dispatcher.dispatch(request);` or similar if you expect this request handler function to result in a return type. `auto` == `std::optional<RESULT_TYPE>` where `RESULT_TYPE` is the template parameter of the given request type as detailed above.
-If no object is subscribed to a given request type with a non-void return type at the time that the request is dispatched, `std::nullopt` is returned.
+Call `auto result = request_dispatcher.dispatch(request);` or similar if you expect this request handler function to result in a return type.
+See "Request Subscriber" section above for details of the expected return type.